amaalex/java/lab7/src/main/java/homework/ReadMe.md

 #### pentru task-ul de mai sus am folosit generator de cuvinte, dependinta urmatoare: https://github.com/mdeanda/lorem

-* Implement the scoring and determine who the winner is at the end of the game.
+* ✅ Implement the scoring and determine who the winner is at the end of the game.
-* Make sure that players wait their turns, using a wait-notify approach.
+* ✅ Make sure that players wait their turns, using a wait-notify approach.
-* Implement a timekeeper thread that runs concurrently with the player threads, as a daemon.
+* ✅ Implement a timekeeper thread that runs concurrently with the player threads, as a daemon.
 This thread will display the running time of the game and it will stop the game if it exceeds a certain time limit.

+####Singura validare care nu e facuta:
+  - cand playerul isi ia literele, eu fac un cuvant pentru acel player din toate literele extrase in ordinea in care au fost extrase.
+  - daca acel cuvant se afla in dictionar, este punctat, iar daca nu, nu.
+  - ce ar fi treubuit facut suplimentar aici este ca, pornind de la 2 litere, sa fac toate combinatiile de litere posibile astfel incat sa verific daca oricum ar fi interschimbate literele gasesc un cuvant sau nu in dictionar.
+Lipseste un algoritm de mix de litere si verificare cu dictionarul.

 # Output
 No output yet